 Optimize your code using profilers

-Professional feature: download PyCharm Professional to try.
+This is a Professional feature: download PyCharm Professional to try.

 Besides these two tracing profilers, PyCharm supports also sampling (statistical) profiler vmprof, which should be installed on the selected Python interpreter.
 If you are Windows 64 bit user, you have to install Python 32 bit, to make vmprof work.
 Install 32-bit Python as described on the page Python Releases for Windows.